vasneva/RFM-segmentation-of-online-store-users/README.md

 # RFM-segmentation-of-online-store-users

-Необходимо провести RFM-анализ по данным интернет магазина

-1. Определить границы подсегментов
-2. Сформировать сегменты пользователей
-3. Построить графики по полученным данным
-4. Описать полученные сегменты и сделать выводы

-Описание данных:
+Project Goals

+An RFM analysis is needed based on the online store data.

+Define the boundaries of subsegments
+Create user segments
+Generate charts based on the results
+Describe the segments and draw conclusions
+Data Description

-- InvoiceNo - номер счета
+InvoiceNo - invoice number
-- CustomerCode - идентификатор пользователя
+CustomerCode - user identifier
-- InvoiceDate - дата оплаты счета
+InvoiceDate - invoice payment date
-- Amount - сумма покупки
+Amount - purchase amount